OSADP/OpenAWAM/field_node/instructions.md

 - If you will be using syslog to forward log messages, put this in /etc/rsyslog.conf:
   (replace WW.XX.YY.ZZ with wherever you want these messages to go--a computer that is available on the network, and is running the OpenAWAM server)

+      # Use high-resolution timestamps for syslog messages forwarded over
+      # the network
+      $ActionForwardDefaultTemplate RSYSLOG_ForwardFormat

       # All user messages to be forwarded over UDP to comm server port 50101
       # (bluelog logs to facility user)